Registered charities in Jersey08 Nov 2019

 - details of the entity's status (for example, trustees of a trust, or a foundation);

 - the entity's registered charitable purposes and registered public benefit statement;

 - whether or not the entity has submitted its annual return for the most recent year;

 - reference to any required steps notice that has been served on the entity or on any of its governors;

 - a summary of the reasons for registration in the restricted section.

-In addition, the Commissioner will have the power to designate a specified matter - on any section of the register - as not being a public part of the register for that particular entity.
-This power will be available if the Commissioner considers that the safety or security of any person, property or premises would be significantly put at risk by public access to the specified matter.
+In addition, the Commissioner has the power to designate a specified matter - on any section of the register - as not being a public part of the register for that particular entity.
+This power is available if the Commissioner considers that the safety or security of any person, property or premises would be significantly put at risk by public access to the specified matter.

 Effects of registration

 The Charities Law details the effects of registration, which include a requirement that the entity must provide public benefit in accordance with its registered public benefit statement and, if it would like to amend that statement, must provide evidence of a reason justifying that request.